If you enjoy this site, please check out mamster's new weblog, Roots and Grubs.

 1 medium Yukon Gold potato, diced

-9 oz package frozen green beans or 1/4 lb fresh green beans, cut into 1" lengths
+9 oz package frozen green beans or 1/4 lb fresh green beans, cut into 1"

 2 fresh serrano chiles, sliced thin